dpck/form/README.md

 ## **Form**

 Creates the form that maintains the values of each field that is found inside its children.
+Any additional properties will be passed down to the form.
+Each child component will receive `values` in its context.

 __<a name="type-form">`Form`</a>__: Options for the Form component.